Econolite EOS

 1. EXECUTIVE SUMMARY

-Successful exploitation of these vulnerabilities could result in a remote unauthenticated attacker gaining full control over traffic control functions performed by Econolite hardware.
+Successful exploitation of these vulnerabilities could result in a remote unauthenticated attacker gaining full control over traffic lights.

-The following versions of EOS, the traffic control software that controls all Econolite traffic hardware, are affected:
+The following versions of EOS, a traffic control software, are affected:

-The affected product lacks a password requirement for gaining “READONLY” access to log files, as well as certain database and configuration files.
-One such file contains tables with message-digest algorithm 5 (MD5) hashes and usernames for all defined users in the control software, including administrators and technicians.
+Econolite EOS versions prior to 3.2.23 lack a password requirement for gaining “READONLY” access to log files and certain database and configuration files.
+One such file contains tables with MD5 hashes and usernames for all defined users in the control software, including administrators and technicians.

 CVE-2023-0451 has been assigned to this vulnerability.
 A CVSS v3 base score of 7.5 has been calculated; the CVSS vector string is (AV:N/AC:L/PR:N/UI:N/S:U/C:H/I:N/A:N).